Common oral health changes amongst older people

 The continued production of sclerotic dentin, with a smaller number of tubules, but with a greater density between them, leads to a decrease in the size of the pulp chamber; that is, the space found inside the tooth.
 The decrease in root canals, blood vessels and periodontal fibres can also be seen.

-These alterations cause the pulpal response to become strong factors for the tooth to become diminished, which means that endodontic treatments, those that are carried out inside the tooth, are restricted with age.
+These alterations cause a decrease in the pulp’s response to factors that attack the tooth, which means that endodontic treatments, those carried out inside the tooth, are restricted with age.

 In relation to dentin, the usual yellowish colour and darkening of the teeth that occurs with age is also notable due to changes in their thickness and composition.
 It is also common to find changes in the texture, which becomes rough, presenting with the appearance of stains on the enamel produced by the adhesion of pigments.